VolkmarR/DotNet9_WebExample/Step2.md

 ~~~
 </details>

+### Fix the "Cannot resolve symbol" errors

+Use the Context Action "Import missing references in file" to fix the "Cannot resolve symbol" errors.
+This action adds the missing using statements to the file.

 ### Implement the QuestionsContext

 <details><summary>Add DbContext as base class for the QuestionsContext class.
-Add a constructor with an DbContextOptions options parameter for dependency injection</summary>
+Add a constructor with an DbContextOptions options parameter for dependency injection.</summary>

 ~~~c#
 public class QuestionsContext : DbContext